-Driving is undoubtedly one of the best – and most adventurous – ways of discovering Italy.
+Driving is one of the best – and most adventurous – ways of discovering Italy.
 However, before you hop into the driver’s seat and head for the fast lane, here are some things you should know.

 To prepare yourself, first you should take a look at this funny Flash video about Italians vs. Europeans: Italians vs. Europeans Flash Cartoon .

 First and foremost, decide if you really need a car.
 If you plan to visit the major cities then chances are that you would be better off using a combination of public transport and taxis.
-Train stations are located in the center of most towns (including on the Grand Canal in Venice), from where it is convenient to reach hotels and get public transport or taxis.
+Train stations are located in the center of most towns (including on the water in the Grand Canal in Venice), from where it is convenient to reach hotels and get public transport or taxis.

 However if you want to explore rural Italy or like the freedom of movement that only a car can offer then read on.

 Keep to the right unless you are overtaking and make sure you can drive a manual transmission car or specify to the rental company when you book the car that you need an automatic.